 - New interview with film scholar Mia Mask, coeditor of Poitier Revisited

 - Interview from 2002 with Pietrie

-Rounding out the release is booklet with a new essay by scholar Sanita Cannon and renowed author James Baldwin's poignant tribute to Hansberry, "Sweet Lorraine".
+Rounding out the release is booklet with a new essay by scholar Sanita Cannon and renowned author James Baldwin’s poignant tribute to Hansberry, “Sweet Lorraine”.

 Ending this review, I have to say that I really love this film.
 I had seen it several times on TCM, and it gets more relevant and dynamic with each viewing.
 If you want to see a film that expertly captures African-American life and culture, you can’t get any better than Raisin.